yakupaydin1050/FashionetteAutomatedTests/README.md

 it up in your local workspace.

 ## Executing Task
+Open terminal (MAC OSX) or command prompt / power shell (for windows OS) and navigate to the project directory type `mvn clean test` command to run features.
+With this command it will invoke the default Google Chrome browser and will execute the tests.

+- To run specific feature if you have multiple feature files use, `mvn test @Scenario02`
+  `mvn test -Dcucumber="src/test/resources/features/Scenario02.feature"`

 ## Reporters
 Once you ran your tests you can generate the various types of reports.
 This framework `selenium-cucumber-java` uses